 - Representing News Corp Star US, LLC (News Corp Star) and Star India, obtained a dismissal with prejudice for failure to state a claim in 2013 in a major dispute in the U.S. District Court for the Southern District of Texas regarding an advertising agreement.

 - Defended a national commercial aggregates company by obtaining summary judgment in an arbitration proceeding based on the principle that a seven-figure liquidated damages clause sought to be enforced by plaintiffs was an impermissible penalty.
 The arbitration panel consisted of three retired Dallas County Judges and their unanimous ruling eliminated all of plaintiffs’ claims ten days prior to the scheduled hearing.

-Mr. Genender has been recognized for many years for his work by leading national and regional business publications, including Best Lawyers in America (since 2007), D Magazine (since 2004), and Texas Super Lawyers (since 2004).
+Mr. Genender has been recognized for many years for his work by leading national and regional business publications, including Legal 500 (2017), Best Lawyers in America (since 2007), D Magazine (since 2004), and Texas Super Lawyers (since 2004).

 Mr. Genender is actively engaged as a leader in a number of professional and civic organizations.
 Since 2013, he has served on the Board of Visitors of Duke University School of Law and on the Alumni Board of St. Mark’s School of Texas, for which he currently serves as Vice President.
 Since 2010, he has served on the Board of Trustees of Temple Emanu-El in Dallas and has chaired its legal committee since 2011 (providing pro bono counsel).